We sell garlic braiding kits.

 – Paul Stamets

-Our farm gate is closed for the season
+Our farm gate is open for the season

 Eat well, stay well, we are all in this together.

 To biuld a nice loking coop means starting right from the foundatioon.
 We removed all the top soil exposing the clayi & gravel subsoil.
 Reusing triple 2 x 6 presure treated skids we soon were nailing walls.We stood the frame up and then we were building the 6...

 Oyster mushrooms at winter solstice are one of midwinters almost magical things.
 Like apples, mushrooms leave me thinking " from a tree, really! from a tree.
 The world around me froths with different mushrooms and I am fortunate to be able to grow some.here on mount...